 Due to anticipated demand, we recommend that customers continue to book ahead to use public PCs.
 This can be arranged by phone or by visiting the venue directly.
 Bookings can also be made on the day, subject to availability.

 Yes – in line with the Scottish Government’s guidance, we are asking visitors to wear a face covering to keep themselves and others safe when visiting our libraries.
 We recognise that some visitors have health conditions, disabilities or other factors that prevent them from wearing a face covering.
 The Scottish Government has published guidance on the use of suitable face coverings and exemptions.

-We will ask you to provide your contact details, quickly and securely, by scanning an official Test and Protect Check-in Scotland QR code poster via your smartphone camera, or by downloading the Check in Scotland app.
+We would appreciate your support by providing your contact details, quickly and securely, by scanning an official Test and Protect Check-in Scotland QR code poster via your smartphone camera, or by downloading the Check in Scotland app.
 Anyone over the age of 12 can use the Check In Scotland service, which is designed to take as few details from you as needed.

 Yes, customers will be able to access hand sanitiser when they enter the venue.
 Hand santiser will also be available beside each PC.